How to Plan a Trip to the Loire Valley!

 Map of Best Chateaux

-The map below shows several of the major chateaux in the Loire Valley.
+The map below shows some of the major chateaux in the Loire Valley.
 Once you know which ones you’d like to visit, you can better plan your trip from there.
 Below, I’ll help you “pair” chateaux ~ by identifying which ones are closest to each other, & can be visited in the same day.

 Chateau Cheverny